-This command enables or disables the overcurrent protection (OCP) function.
+This command enables or disables the overcurrent protection (OCP) function on all output channels.
 If the dc source overcurrent protection function is enabled and the dc source goes into constant current operation, then the output is disabled and the Questionable Condition status register OC bit is set (see chapter 7 about programming the status registers).
 Note that the [SOURce:]CURRent command sets the current limit, which determines when the dc source goes into constant current operation.
 An overcurrent condition can be cleared with the OUTPut:PROTection:CLEar command after the cause of the condition is removed.

-NOTE: Use OUTP:PROT:DEL to prevent momentary current limit conditions caused by programmed output changes from tripping the overcurrent protection.
+NOTE: Use OUTPut:PROTection:DELay to prevent momentary current limit conditions caused by programmed output changes from tripping the overcurrent protection.